| Central Asia | ATLAS of Plucked Instruments |

 ||||||||||||||||

-| top | Turkmenistan | ||||||||||||||||
+top | Turkmenistan | ||||||||||||||||

 |

-(Turkmen) dutar The Turkmen dutar looks in shape very much like the Iranian tanboor (see Middle East), but it has only 2 strings.
+(Turkmen) dutar The Turkmen dutar looks in shape very much like the Iranian tanboor (see page Middle East), but it has only 2 strings.
 The body of the Turkmen dutar is carved from

 one piece of mulberry wood.
-The thin top is also made of mulberry
+The thin top is also made of mulberry wood,

-in the front in some pattern, and one small hole on the back.
+the front in some pattern, and one small hole on the back.
 The entire

 instrument is left unvarnished.